 On July 12, 2017, NRG announced that it had adopted and initiated a three-year, three-part improvement plan, or the NRG Transformation Plan.
-As part of the NRG Transformation Plan, NRG announced that it is exploring strategic alternatives for its renewables platform and its interest in Yield, Inc. NRG, through its holdings of Class B common stock and Class D common stock, has a 55.1% voting interest in Yield, Inc. and receives distributions from the Company through its ownership of Class B units and Class D units.
-NRG stated that the strategic alternatives span a variety of ownership structures and partnership types, including the potential partial or full monetization of NRG's renewables platform and NRG's interest in Yield, Inc. NRG is Yield, Inc.'s controlling stockholder and the Company has been highly dependent on NRG for, among other things, growth opportunities and management and administration services.
+As part of the NRG Transformation Plan, NRG announced that it is exploring strategic alternatives for its renewables platform and its interest in the Company.
+NRG, through its holdings of Class B common stock and Class D common stock, has a 55.1% voting interest in the Company and receives distributions from NRG Yield LLC through its ownership of Class B units and Class D units.
+NRG stated that the strategic alternatives span a variety of ownership structures and partnership types, including the potential partial or full monetization of NRG's renewables platform and NRG's interest in the Company.
+NRG is the Company's controlling stockholder and the Company has been highly dependent on NRG for, among other things, growth opportunities and management and administration services.
 See Part I, Item 1A, Risk Factors in the Company's 2016 Form 10-K as well as Part II, Item 1A, Risk Factors in this report, for risks related to the NRG Transformation Plan and the Company's relationship with NRG.